 Additionally, it is just as or even more important to know HOW to feed them.
-Although the ingredients used in different types of feed are similar, the proportions vary depending on the particular age and use category of chickens being fed.
+Although the ingredients used in different feed types are similar, the proportions vary depending on the particular age and use category of chickens being fed.
 Each bag of feed is labeled with its specific use.
 So before selecting the top choices for chicken feed, let’s start by explaining the necessary types of food appropriate for the different ages of chickens we keep:

 Pullet Grower Feed

-Once the chicks hit six weeks of age, feed them pullet chicken grower until about age 20 weeks.
-The dietary requirements for a chicken between 6 to 20 weeks old is different than both a baby chick and a laying hen.
+Once the chicks hit six weeks of age, feed them pullet chicken growers until about age 20 weeks.
+The dietary requirements for a chicken between 6 to 20 weeks old are different than both a baby chick and a laying hen.

-–Scratch: Chicken scratch is a common term for random mixed grains, such as corn and wheat.
+Chicken scratch is a common term for random mixed grains, such as corn and wheat.
 It serves as a cheap way to supplement your hens’ diet by providing grain and providing them with added incentive to scratch.

-While starter feed and layer crumbles and pellets need no help being digested, treats, grains and other fibrous foods require grit to help digest them.
+While starter feed and layer crumbles and pellets need no help being digested, treats, grains, and other fibrous foods require grit to help digest them.
 Since chickens have no teeth, fibrous foods are ground with grit in the gizzard (a muscle in the digestive tract).

 Layers vs. Broilers

 Another thing to mention here is that food for chickens raised for meat should have a higher protein percentage than that for layers to facilitate quick growth for earlier butchering.
 This food is referred to as Broiler Rations.

 List of Top Chicken Feed

 Since animal feeds, chicken food being no exception, are not getting ranked by the consumers themselves, all we humans can do is look at the nutrition information of different brands/types of feed specific to the age of our chickens, compare them to the standard for each age, and figure in the price we are willing to pay.

 Here is the web address: http://www.poultrydvm.com/feeds.php

-The generally recognized top five BRANDS of food on the market are those that are most popular among consumers, keep a consistently high standard of nutrition regardless of age-range formulation, and are moderately priced.
-Keep in mind that certain store brands may be just as well made, for instance Tractor Supply Company sells their own DUMOR brand.
+The generally recognized top five BRANDS of food on the market are most popular among consumers, keep a consistently high standard of nutrition regardless of age-range formulation, and are moderately priced.
+Keep in mind that certain store brands may be just as well made.
+For instance, Tractor Supply Company sells their own DUMOR brand.

-2) Manna Pro
+2. Manna Pro

-Manna Pro ranks highly because it not only sells chick, grower, and layer feeds, but also a large variety of specialty foods such as “Omega Egg Maker Supplement”, 16% pellets or crumbles with probiotics, meatbird starter with 22% protein, grit with probiotics, oyster shell, vitamin supplements, and even an “All Flock” blend for different types of poultry, and a “Golden Girls” senior hen food.
+Manna Pro ranks highly because it not only sells chick, grower, and layer feeds, but also a large variety of specialty foods such as “Omega Egg Maker Supplement,” 16% pellets or crumbles with probiotics, meat bird starter with 22% protein, grit with probiotics, oyster shell, vitamin supplements, and even an “All Flock” blend for different types of poultry, and a “Golden Girls” senior hen food.

 The following feeds do not offer all three growth stages, but the types they do supply are very well regarded.

-3) Hiland Naturals
+3. Hiland Naturals

-It’s herbicide and pesticide free, non-medicated, high in protein and high in calcium, so supplements are not needed with this formula.
+It’s herbicide and pesticide-free, non-medicated, high in protein, and high in calcium, so supplements are not needed with this formula.
 It also ranks very highly because of its very competitive pricing.

-4) Prairie’s Choice Non-GMO Backyard Chicken Feed
+4. Prairie’s Choice Non-GMO Backyard Chicken Feed

 Prairie’s Choice currently sells grower formula and layer formula.
 Their niche is specializing in non-chemically processed food, generally regarded as a healthier option, as well as non-GMO ground corn.

-Another brand that offers only grower and layer feed, Kalmbach is unique in its commitment for providing nutrition that contains high calcium, amino acids, and Omega-3, and results in hens laying eggs with strong shells and a high Omega 3 fatty acid content.
+Another brand that offers only grower and layer feed, Kalmbach is unique in its commitment to providing nutrition that contains high calcium, amino acids, and Omega-3.
+It results in hens laying eggs with strong shells and a high Omega 3 fatty acid content.

 6) Brown’s Layer Booster Chicken Feed

-Brown’s Layer Booster is unique in that their feed uses only natural plant protein.
-Their grower/layer food contains no animal proteins or fats, and adds vitamins and minerals in proportions designed for dense outer shells.
+Brown’s Layer Booster is unique in that its feed uses only natural plant protein.
+Their grower/layer food contains no animal proteins or fats and adds vitamins and minerals in proportions designed for dense outer shells.
 Because of the amount of protein and calcium in this food, it is not recommended for chickens under 18 weeks.

-All in all, choosing a feed for your flock is a very personal choice, generated by parameters such as flock age, flock type, price, and preference as to status of GMO, organic, and vegetarian type feeds.
+All in all, choosing a feed for your flock is a very personal choice, generated by parameters such as flock age, flock type, price, and preference regarding the status of GMO, organic, and vegetarian type feeds.
 This guide is meant to be a tool in starting the search for a diet to suit your own flock’s best nutritional needs.
 Trial and error might be necessary to find the exact fit for you.